Dorothy Dobbie: Post-political work

 Dobbie helped to found Pegasus Publications Inc. in 1996, and still serves as its president.
 She is now the publisher of Manitoba Gardener, Ontario Gardener and Alberta Gardener magazines, and has written several articles on gardening.
+With her daughter, Shauna Dobbie, she has written The Book of 10 Neat Things, a book of horticultural advice which has been published in at least two editions.

-In 1997, Dobbie was appointed to the Canadian Broadcast Standards Council - Prairie Region.
+In 1997, Dobbie was appointed to the Canadian Broadcast Standards Council, Prairie Region.

 In 2004, Dobbie was appointed a board member of Tree Canada.
 After she served as chair from 2008 to 2011, a Tree Canada news release announced that Dobbie was stepping down from the position.